github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

   - a path to a directory containing query files
   - a path to a query suite file
   - the name of a CodeQL query pack
+    - with an optional a version range
+    - with an optional path to a query, directory, or query suite inside the pack

   If omitted, the default query suite for the language of the database being analyzed will be used.
 For more information, see the :ref:`examples <database-analyze-examples>` below.

 - ``--sarif-category``: an identifying category for the results.
 Used when you want to upload more than one set of results for a commit.